coconut147/Pi-Supply-Switch/README.md

 # Pi-Supply-Switch

+This is a fork of the original Pi Supply Switch project by PiSupply.

+This branch is used on my RetroPi installation.

 Pi Supply Switch On/Off Switch for Raspberry Pi - https://www.pi-supply.com/product/pi-supply-raspberry-pi-power-switch/

 #Installation
 1. Login via SSH or via the console.